belkinsa/GrailvilleSouthSideWetlands/notes/southside/timeline.md

 23rd- It started to rain when I started to collect the samples.

 30th- There is some duckweed in the small pond.

+## May

+14th- There is duckweed in both ponds.
+Also, it rained last night.